acorn-technology/react-and-rn-intro/tutorial/redux/README.md

         };
     };

+> NOTE: The `searchTerm` symbol above makes use of something in JavaScript called *enhanced object literals*.
+It's the same as writing `searchTerm: searchTerm`, i.e. a property called `searchTerm` with the value of the parameter with the same name.

-Create a filed called `reducer.js` in the same folder as `index.js`.
+Create a file called `reducer.js` in the same folder as `index.js`.

 Let's import the actions and declare an initial state in it, and then of course the reducer function itself handling this action: